Blythewood, South Carolina

-Blythewood is a town in Richland and Fairfield counties, South Carolina, United States.
-It is a suburb of Columbia, South Carolina.
-The 2020 United States census puts the population at 4,772.
-It is part of the Columbia, South Carolina, Metropolitan Statistical Area.
-It is located around 15 miles (24 kilometers) from downtown Columbia.
+Blythewood is a town in Richland and Fairfield counties, South Carolina, United States; and a suburb of Columbia.
+As of the 2020 United States census, the population of the town was 4,772.

-Blythewood Road is one of the main thoroughfares, intersecting Interstate 77 at Exit 27.
-U.S. Route 21 also goes through Blythewood, intersecting Interstate 77 at exit 24.

 History

 Blythewood was originally named "Doko", a Native American term for a watering place.
 The town was named after Doko Depot, which was a stop along the railroad that ran between Charlotte and Columbia.
 In 1865, this railroad was destroyed by General Sherman.
 The town was rebuilt, and changed its name to Blythewood in 1877, after a local school called The Blythewood Female Institute.
 The school was later renamed "Blythewood Academy".

 The George P. Hoffman House, built in 1855, is the oldest extant house in Blythewood and is used as the city hall.
 It was added to the National Register of Historic Places in 1986.

 Geography

 Blythewood is located in the Piedmont region of South Carolina.

 According to the United States Census Bureau, the town has a total area of 25.3 sqkm, of which 25.1 sqkm is land and 0.2 sqkm, or 0.79%. is water.